 AILG President Cllr.
 Mick Cahill and Vice President Cllr.
 Anne Colgan, present at the Oireachtas Committee Meeting where Minister John Paul Phelan gave members an update on progress with the Moorhead Report, 27th November 2019

 AILG Panel Speakers at "Politics Needs Women" Conference on 14th December 2018.
 Cllrs.
 Sinead Guckian, Mary Hanna Hourigan and Gobnait Moynihan.
 Also in attendance was panel chair Alison O'Connor and Liam Kenny, AILG

-"The AILG is a networking, policy development and training resource for the elected members of Ireland's thirty-one County and City Councils.
-The Association works through delegates in each of the councils to help develop a sense of collegiality among the elected members who serve the public in a variety of local government settings ranging from urban to suburban and rural.
-Through regular interaction with other stakeholders in the local government environment the AILG aims to ensure that the contribution of Ireland's democratically elected councillors is appreciated in Government Departments and throughout the full range of public agencies."
+"The Association of Irish Local Government is the primary body representing the democratically elected members and their member local authority.
+The AILG is a networking, policy development and training resource for the elected members of Ireland’s thirty-one County and City Councils.
+The Association works with our delegates in each of the councils to help develop a sense of collegiality among the elected members who serve the public in a variety of local government settings, ranging from urban to suburban and rural.
+Through regular interaction with other stakeholders in the local government environment, the AILG aims to ensure that the contribution of Ireland’s democratically elected Councillors is appreciated in Government Departments and throughout the full range of public agencies."

 Cllr.
-McEntire was elected President of the AILG at its recent AGM on the 19th September 2018 in Mullingar.
+Cahill is a member of Longford County Council, representing the Ballymahon Electoral Area, Cllr.
+Cahill was elected President of the AILG at it's recent AGM held on the 19th September 2019 in Ballinasloe, Co.
+Galway.